triastanto/advancetrack-fri/docs/lecturer-detail-modal.md

 - GPA values are displayed with 2 decimal places
 - Academic years are shown in standard format (YYYY/YYYY)
 - Gender and role labels are translated to Indonesian

+### Study Program Display
+- Study programs are displayed from the active study calendar's study details
+- If no active study calendar exists, the latest study calendar is used
+- Study program information includes university name, program name, and study level
+- Multiple study calendars can be displayed if the lecturer has multiple study attempts

 ## Security Considerations